-The Women, Gender & Sexuality Studies Program at Oregon State University was founded in 1972 (as Women Studies) and has since grown to include seven full time faculty and more than 50 program faculty members from across the University.
+The Women, Gender, & Sexuality Studies Program at Oregon State University was founded in 1972 (as Women Studies) and has since grown to include ten core faculty members and more than 50 program faculty members from across the University.

 Our core faculty members are:

 - Dr. Bradley Boovy teaches in the World Languages and Cultures Program and the Women, Gender, and Sexuality Program.
 Dr. Boovy's WGSS courses focus on men and masculinities and queer film.
 He is currently collaborating with colleagues from across campus to develop a minor in Critical Men and Masculinities Studies which is projected to launch in Fall 2014.

 - Dr. Liddy Detar advises our undergraduate majors/minors in Women, Gender, and Sexuality Studies, and coordinates our undergraduate internship program.
 She also teaches "Women: Self and Society," and the undergraduate section of "Systems of Oppression in Women's Lives."

 - Dr. Qwo-Li Driskill is a writer, scholar, educator, activist, and performer who specializes in queer and two-spirit indigenous studies.
 S/he teaches "Introduction to Queer Studies," "Queer Theories," "Queer Indigenous Studies," and "Queer/Trans People of Color Art/Activism," as well as the graduate seminar "Systems of Oppression in Women's Lives."